 - identify critical habitat, or develop models to support management of critical habitat or species

-- create a platform for communicating to technical
+- create a platform for communicating to technical and nontechnical audiences.

 Identifying the constraints and scope of the conceptual model will be informed by the goals determined at Step 1.